-The Cholmondeley Ladies is an English oil painting dated to the early 17th century around 1600-10 and is shrouded in mystery
+The Cholmondeley Ladies is an English oil painting dated to the early 17th century around 1600-10 and is shrouded in mystery.

-First of all the picture has not been attributed to an artist; secondly, the sitters’ identities have not been certainly established although they have been speculated; and lastly the exact date of the picture has not been found.
+First of all the picture has not been attributed to an artist; secondly, the sitters’ identities have not been certainly established although they have been speculated; and lastly, the exact date of the picture has not been found.

-The women as well as the babies bear a striking similarity that has led some to conjecture that we see two sisters.
+The women as well as the babies bear a striking similarity (although importantly not identical) that has led some to conjecture that we see two sisters.
 Indeed a presumed sighting of this picture in the 19th century maintains that this double portrait is of two women born on the same day and who got married on the same day.

-Their bodies display slightly different designs, with the lady on the right wearing an abstracted swirling design; the lady on the left wears a more floral pattern.
+Their bodies display slightly different designs, with the lady on the right wearing an abstracted swirling design; the lady on the left wearing a more floral pattern.
 And most interestingly, the ladies evidence varied expressions and extents of engagement with the viewer.
 For instance, the lady on the left seems to lean her head slightly more towards the viewer but the lady on the right seems to lift her head slightly back away.

-Given that the arrangement of the picture’s characters does remind one of tomb sculpture, The Cholmondeley Ladies could be read as an allegory or metaphor for the life cycle of birth and death.
+Given that the arrangement of the picture’s characters does remind one of a tomb sculpture, The Cholmondeley Ladies could be read as an allegory or metaphor for the life cycle of birth and death.